ase-g10/rscd/README.md

-# Response System to City Disaster
+# Response System to City Disaster - RSCD
 Advanced Software Engineering - Group10

 This is the repository for the ASE project of Group 10.

+You can visit the live demo here: [https://rscd.iocky.com](https://rscd.iocky.com) or [https://mine.bf](https://mine.bf) (mine.bf link may only be available for a limited time.)

 # Group Members
+To contact all group members, please send an email to: [group10@iocky.com](mailto:group10@iocky.com)

 KAIYU CHEN - chenka@tcd.ie
 DEHAO DONG - ddong@tcd.ie
 JIAWEI SHEN - shenj3@tcd.ie